Pyroxenium/Basalt2/docs/guides/getting-started.md

 ## Installation

-Checkout [download](download) to learn how to get basalt on your CC:Tweaked computer.
+Check out the [download guide](download) to learn how to get Basalt on your CC:Tweaked computer.

 ## Creating Your First UI